 As its name implies, the trail stretches about 20.5 miles from the capital city south to St. Marks.
 Longleaf pine and forests of oak, wax myrtle and yaupon holly nicely shade the route.

 Start at the Capital Circle Trailhead.
-Heading north for 4.5 miles takes you within several blocks of Florida State University and the Stadium Drive Bikepath—frequenly used by students to access the University.
+Heading north for 4.5 miles takes you within several blocks of Florida State University and the Stadium Drive Bikepath—frequently used by students to access the University.
 There are no significant facilities on this section, but it is urban in nature and has businesses located adjacent to the trail.

 The first few miles south of this trailhead can be a bit congested, particularly on the weekends.
 Just remember proper trail etiquette and have a good time.
 If you are riding a mountain bike, consider turning into the Munson Hills Off-Road Trail, off the trail about 1 mile (mileage is painted on the asphalt) from the Capital Circle Trailhead.
 The loop system can get sandy during dry months, but the scenic areas and remote terrain make it worth a visit.

 With only 6 or so miles of trail remaining, you will soon find yourself in St. Marks.
-Another state park, San Marcos Apalache Historic State Park, is to the south and west of the trail's end.
+Another state park, San Marcos de Apalache Historic State Park, is to the south and west of the trail's end.
 Or simply hit one of the small waterfront restaurants to wet your whistle and carb-load with friends while watching the boats cruise along the St. Marks River.

-Wakulla Station Trailhead is located on the west side of the trail off Route 363 (Woodville Highway) just south of the Leon and Wakulla county line.
+Wakulla Station Trailhead is located on the west side of the trail off SR 363 (Woodville Highway) just south of the Leon and Wakulla county line.
 Follow the brown directional signs to the trailhead.